Masks mandated again at Ada County Courthouse — but not on commissioners’ floor

 Masks also will not be required on the third floor, which contains offices and meeting chambers for the Ada County Board of Commissioners, the county said in a news release.
 The floor also contains the Ada County Prosecutor’s Office.

 The commission’s Republican majority has historically opposed mask mandates.
-County Spokesperson Elizabeth Duncan said there are no plans currently to add mask requirements for the third floor.
+County spokesperson Elizabeth Duncan said there are no plans to add mask requirements for the third floor.

 The decision stems from the Idaho Supreme Court’s emergency order on June 25, which requires county courthouses to adopt COVID safety protocols if the seven-day incidence rate exceeds 25 per 100,000 residents.
 In Ada County, that rate is currently 28.6, according to state data.